mio42-GmbH/Validierungspaket-MIO-DiGA-Toolkit/README.md

 Please note that a current version of Java is required (we would recommend the most recent one).

-# Validierungspaket MIO DiGA Toolkit Version 1.1.0 Kommentierungsphase
+# Validierungspaket MIO DiGA Toolkit Version 1.1.0 Benehmensherstellung

 Disclaimer:
 Der Service zur Validierung erhebt keinen Anspruch auf Vollständigkeit, Korrektheit sowie Verbindlichkeit.